reem-shaikh/70DaysOfCode/main/1-12/readme.md

 console.log(secret);
 //we can access this outside its scope

+console:
+10
+practice.html:16 some other complex stuff practice.html:19 password
 ```

 In some situations we want the variable to be inside the scope only.
 In secret API keys we dont want it to be leaked to the users